 About Samuel F. Phillips

 The Office of the Solicitor General also has a limited number of volunteer student internship positions available during the Fall, Winter, Spring, and Summer semesters.
 Generally, these positions provide administrative and paralegal support to OSG.
+(Paralegal Interns applications are not being accepted for Spring or Summer Terms at this time.)

 Administrative interns provide support in a variety of administrative areas including human resources, information technology, and financial management.
 Work assignments include drafting responses to external correspondence, and special projects involving the review, filing and/or typing of assignments.
 OSG accepts 3rd and 4th year undergraduate students to provide support in these areas.